AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-42806-new-company-registration-email-is-sent-each-time-an-existing-company-is-updated-via-reset-api.md

 ---
-description: The MDVA-42806 patch solves the issue where a new company registration email is sent each time an existing company is updated via REST API.
-This patch is available when the Quality Patches Tool (QPT) 1.1.9 is installed.
-The patch ID is MDVA-42806.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-42806: New company registration email is sent each time existing company is updated"
 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.9,Magento,Adobe Commerce,cloud infrastructure,on-premises,new company,registration,email,updated,REST API,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-42806: New company registration email is sent each time existing company is updated'
 ---

-# MDVA-42806: New company registration email is sent each time existing company is updated

 The MDVA-42806 patch solves the issue where a new company registration email is sent each time an existing company is updated via REST API.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.9 is installed.
 The patch ID is MDVA-42806.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.